Fructans & the Low FODMAP Diet

 Until you figure out your tolerance levels to fructans you need to avoid high fructan foods in the elimination phase of the diet.
 Also remember to check all processed foods for added fructans from high FODMAP food sources like inulin and chicory root.
 If you are lucky, you might be able to add some fructans back into your diet during the reintroduction phase.

-For regular article updates, please sign up to our newsletter (at the top of this page) or follow me on Facebook.
+For regular article updates, please sign up for our newsletter (at the top of this page) or follow me on Facebook.